pankoza-pl/memz-effects/README.md

 # memz-effects

-this is a repository that has memz payloads in C++
+this is a repository that has memz payloads and mbr overwrite in C++